tomchaplin/tomchaplin.github.io/_portfolio_entries/2018-10-04-Control-Systems-in-Kerbal-Space-Program.md

 ### Next steps

 So far, all this system is capable of is maintaining a given pitch, roll and altitude.
-It would be possible to control these 3 variables manually to maneuever the vessel but, especially without yaw control, it would be challenging.
+It would be possible to control these 3 variables manually to maneuver the vessel but, especially without yaw control, it would be challenging.
 Ideally, we would like to be able to give the controller a point in 3D space which it would navigate to autonomously.
 This is another program which is difficult to solve analytically and so could potentially solved by another PID loop.
 This new system would calculate the vector to the target position and feed this into a PID loop, producing the new set state for the pitch, roll and altitude which would then be achieved by another PID loop.
 Such a system is called [cascade control](https://www.controleng.com/single-article/fundamentals-of-cascade-control.html).
 Moreover, as the control system is based on a feedback loop, the target point need not be stationary so the drone could be programmed to chase a target vehicle.

 In Kerbal Space Program, a PID control system could be used to execute a powered descent in order to safely bring a rocket first stage back to the ground, similarly to SpaceX's Falcon 9 series of rockets.
-A cascade control system could also be used to guide the rocket back to the intial launchpad or another safe landing site.
-Although, how to do this in the most fuel-efficient way (which is crucial for lowering the costs of a resuable launch system) is more of a question for optimal control theory.
+A cascade control system could also be used to guide the rocket back to the initial launchpad or another safe landing site.
+Although, how to do this in the most fuel-efficient way (which is crucial for lowering the costs of a reusable launch system) is more of a question for optimal control theory.

 Another possible extension to this project would be to use the accelerometer in a mobile device as an input device for the set state so that the quadcopter would mimic the orientation of the device. kRPC opens a server for interacting with the game which can be accessible on the entire network, so this control system could run entirely as a self-contained application on the mobile device.
 Although, this may incur latency issues depending on the speed of the network.

 Another direction for this project would be to explore different control systems.
 One such system to explore could be the linear-quadratic regulator (LQR).
 An LQR seeks to minimise a quadratic cost function subject to a system of linear differential equations.
-The difficulty in designing such a system is properly defining the cost function and is usually an iterative proccess, similar to tuning a PID controller.
+The difficulty in designing such a system is properly defining the cost function and is usually an iterative process, similar to tuning a PID controller.

 In Kerbal Space Program it's probably safe to assume that the telemetry readings are accurate but in the real world we are not blessed with such reliable sensors.
 A Kalman filter takes the readings from the sensors and combines that information with a model for the craft to provide a \"best guess\" as to the actual orientation and position of the craft.
 This allows the control system to filter out noise from unreliable sensors and provide a much more stable flight which isn't as reactive to random noise in the system.